 Welcome to my website!

-I am currently a Ph.
-D. student in Earth System Science department of METU.
-You can reach my detailed background in Biography page.
-Earth System Science is an interdisciplinary program.
-In which we are doing researches related to the critical environmental problems of the world with a holistic approach, considering all dimensions as atmosphere, lithosphere, hydrosphere, biosphere, and anthroposphere.Link to the department
+I am a Ph.
+D. candidate in Earth System Science department of METU.
+Earth System Science is an interdisciplinary program, where we are doing research on critical environmental problems with a holistic approach, considering all dimensions as atmosphere, lithosphere, hydrosphere, biosphere, and anthroposphere.Link to the department

 Take agriculture as an example.
-Anthroposphere is significant, as humanity's demand for certain crops and seeds' availability will be decisive on what is sown.
-Hydrosphere is important as it will govern the type/amount/frequency of the irrigation in a certain region for the corresponding crop.
+Anthroposphere is significant, as humanity's demand for certain crops will be decisive on what is sown.
+Hydrosphere is important as it will govern the type/amount/frequency of the irrigation in a certain region.
 The lithosphere is critical, with its both mineral/nutrient ingredient and water holding capacity.
 The biosphere is also important since they are effective on soil's nutrient/mineral content, root growth of the crops, and positively or negatively affects crop growth through pests or their predators.
-Lastly, the atmosphere is quite a significant factor, precipitation, temperature, sunlight and consequent photosynthesis, nutrient deposition, erosion, and many other processes are closely related to the atmospheric dynamics.
+Lastly, the atmosphere is quite a significant factor, precipitation, temperature, sunlight and consequent photosynthesis, nutrient deposition, erosion, and many other processes are related to the atmospheric dynamics.
 In short, if one tries to solve a problem related to agriculture, overlooking one of these dimensions will undermine the entire effort.

 I have done my master on irrigation by contaminated groundwater.
-After all, what we have as an environmental problem is actually the result of our ignorance, narrow-mindedness among many other irresponsibilities.
-With good management, I have figured out that even contamination can be as good as a commodity.
+After all, what we have as an environmental problem is actually the result of our ignorance.
+With good management, even contamination can be as good as a commodity.
 As a result, I keep learning the dimensions of our earth, and modeling tools to effectively simulate it with its every component.
-Through these knowledge and tools, I am aiming to solve environmental problems, especially related to the water.
+Through these knowledge and tools, I am aiming to solve environmental problems, especially related to the water and hazardous chemicals.